2025-2026 US Market Research

 Brand Verdict

 The widest hybrid lineup from subcompact to 3-row.
 Industry-best reliability and resale value.
-The 10yr/150K hybrid battery warranty is a standout.
-Every model earns 5★ NHTSA and IIHS TSP+ — perfect safety across the board.
+10yr/150K hybrid battery warranty is a standout.
+Every model earns 5★ NHTSA and IIHS TSP+.
 Downside: interiors can feel plain on lower trims and no tax credit on the PHEV.
+Also see Lexus (NX, RX, TX) in the Luxury filter for Toyota's premium offerings.

 Honda